“Death doesn't exist. It never did.. Everything that happens before Death is what counts.” -Ray Bradbury, "Something Wicked This Way Comes"

 It was late, and everyone else had gone home.
 There was no one to keep Sharon company.
 No one but the dead.

 Someone knocked on her office door.
 She jumped.
-"Dr. Hiller?" said a voice on the other side.
+"Dr. Hiller?" said a voice.
 She groaned; Marcus.
 She'd forgotten he was still in the building.

 "Come in," she said.
 He looked slightly sheepish standing in her doorway.
 He always did.

 "I finished in D-Gallery like you asked."
-He looked at the floor rather than at her, idly clicking the box cutter he used to remove the wire from the shipping crates open and closed.
+He looked at the floor rather than at her, idly clicking the box cutter he used to remove the wire from the shipping crates.
 She always told him he'd lose a finger if he kept doing that.

 "Good," she said, moving papers around her desk in a meaningless way.